Ally Taylor

-Alistair Taylor (born 12 September 2001) is a Scottish professional footballer who plays as a midfielder for Alloa Athletic.
+Alistair Taylor (born 12 September 2001) is a Scottish professional footballer who plays as a midfielder for Muirkirk.

 Career

-Taylor made his first team debut for Kilmarnock in February 2020, while his brother Greg was playing for their opponents Celtic.
+Born in Greenock, Taylor made his first team debut for Kilmarnock in February 2020, while his brother Greg was playing for their opponents Celtic.
 On 1 June 2020, he declined a new contract and was due to leave the club.
 However, on 11 June 2020 he signed a new one-year contract with Kilmarnock.
 Taylor was loaned to Stranraer in March 2021.
 He left Kilmarnock at the end of the 2020–21 season.

+He joined Alloa Athletic in the summer of 2021 but did not make any appearances and later joined Benburb in the West of Scotland Football League.
+Following a short spell with Port Glasgow in early 2025, Taylor signed for Muirkirk in August that year.

 Personal life

-His older brother Greg plays for Celtic.
+His older brother Greg Taylor is also a footballer.